Do you have a questions about the MBI program? We’re here to answer!

 The program is tailored for individuals from diverse backgrounds, including health professionals, engineering, biomedical engineering, science, entrepreneurship or business graduates who meet the admission requirements.

-The program is one year in duration and runs from September – August.
+The full-time program is one year in duration and runs from September – August.

 The MBI program will enable students to develop a combination of intrapreneurial and entrepreneurial skills that will permit a range of career directions upon graduation.
 These can range from entrepreneurship, working for a start-up company, working for an established company in the medtech field, becoming a health care provider, etc.